M.S. Degree Thesis Committee and Prospectus Guidelines

 All pages must be numbered at the bottom center of each page.

-II.
-Abstract The abstract briefly conveys what the study is about in a form comprehensible to a general audience.
+The abstract briefly conveys what the study is about in a form comprehensible to a general audience.
 Acronyms, abbreviations, and technical jargon specific to the field should be avoided.
 The abstract should include a hypothesis or objective of the study, an overview of methods, and a brief statement of expected results and their significance.

-Objectives page maximum: one-half page.
+III.
+Objectives – maximum one-half page.

-Background page maximum: two pages.
+IV.
+Background – maximum two pages.

-V. Materials and Methods
+V. Materials and Methods – maximum one page.